ctm/mb2-doc/src/series/2024/wywae.md

 |  3rd|    |    | $40|  $45|       $50|
 |  4th|    |    |    |  $35|       $35|
 |  5th|    |    |    |     |       $30|

+## Re-entries don't count as separate players

+Re-entries aren't included in the player count, because the player who is re-entering has already been counted.
+That means it may be possible for you to win Fun Money but not actually win real cash, because the Fun Money payouts _do_ count re-entries.
+I apologize for this discrepancy.
+When I first set up WYWAE I didn't anticipate the complications re-entries would add.

 ## The Tournaments